cdav15/webapp/README.md

 Tools Used

--	Python: (including Pandas for data manipulation and cleaning, Vega-Altair for data visualizations within the web app, and Streamlit packages to aid in functionality and aesthetics)
+-	Python: (including Pandas for data manipulation and cleaning, Vega-Altair for data visualizations within the web app, and Streamlit packages to aid in functionality and aesthetics).
 -	GitHub: Hosts the repository in which the data and code are pulled for the web app to work.
+-	Streamlit: Hosts the web app.